caioleonhardt/dinamo/README.md

 ```

 ### Enviroments and Servers
 The structure to create enviroments is the following.
+Change it in servers.json file.
 The property default is used to call *dinamo* command without type the flag enviroment (-e)

 ```json